duartegroup/autodE/doc/examples/species.rst

   <autode.solvent.solvents.Solvent object at XxXXXXXX>

 Given a solvent name string a :ref:`Solvent <solvents>` is added as an attribute to the species.
-A Solvent contains a set of aliases and names in different electronic structure theory packages e.g.
+A Solvent contains a set of aliases and names of the implicit solvent in different electronic structure theory packages e.g.

   >>> f.solvent.g09
   'Dichloromethane'